BracketSpace/Notification/readme.txt

 1. All trigger's slugs has been changed to unify them.
 Compare the [old slugs](https://docs.bracketspace.com/notification/v/6/developer/triggers/default-triggers) and [new slugs](https://docs.bracketspace.com/notification/v/7/developer/triggers/default-triggers).
 2. Settings section `notifications` has been changed to `carriers`.
 Pay attention while registering the Carrier settings and update all `notification_get_setting( 'notifications/group/option' )` to `notification_get_setting( 'carriers/group/option' )`.
+3. Repeater and recipients fields on the front-end has been rewriten to use vue.js.
+Hooks for actions in js scripts for this fields provide now access to vue.js instance.
+Each repeater and recipient field, are now separate vue.js instances.

 **Full changelog**